All it takes is a quick look at your landing pages on a browser-enabled phone or tablet to understand the challenges your visitors face.

 - Use plenty of negative space.

-#5 – Make it Accessible
+#5 – Make it Accessible to Everyone on Every Device

 - Find alternatives to Flash because it doesn’t work on some mobile devices.